How to make a herbaceous border look amazing

 What is a herbaceous border?

 It’s a mixed border of plants.
 Most don’t have woody stems.
 Roses and shrubs – which do have woody stems – can also be found in a herbaceous border, but most of the plants will be annuals or perennials.
 Some die back in the winter and go underground.
+See perennials made simple to find out more about good perennial plants for your border.

 The term ‘herbaceous border’ has come to mean a carefully planned, long border, which is often the showpiece of the garden.